 I am Assistant Professor of Political Behavior and Digital Media in the Department of Political Science at the University of Zurich, Switzerland, and part of the university’s Digital Society Initiative.
 Before joining the University of Zurich in April 2020, I was Assistant Professor of Computational Social Science at the Center for Data and Methods in the Department of Politics and Public Administration at the University of Konstanz, Germany.
 I hold a PhD in Computational Social Science from ETH Zurich and was a postdoctoral researcher at the Graduate Institute Geneva and the University of Maryland.

-I am currently working on a joint project with colleagues at the Digital Democracy Lab and at ETH Zurich that combines natural language processing and machine learning to support the work of the Public Discourse Foundation to counter online hate speech (StopHateSpech).
-Together with other colleagues in communication, computer and political science, I also have a project on measuring the impact of the digital transformation on preferences, attitudes and behaviors (DigiVox).
-Supported by a DIZH infrastructure grant, we are establishing a new Swiss national survey panel on questions related to digitalization.
-I am also a member of the executive board of the new Population Research Center (PRC) of University of Zurich.
-Further details may also be found under Research.
-Please refer to my CV for more information on my background and to Publications for a list of my academic publications.
+I am currently working on a new research project funded by the Swiss National Science Foundation that aims to improve the quality of public discourse (Improving Public Discourse).
+This is joint work with colleagues at the Digital Democracy Lab, at ETH Zurich and at UCL and a continuation of prior work we did to support the work of the Public Discourse Foundation to counter online hate speech (StopHateSpeech).
+Together with colleagues in communication, computer and political science, I also have a project on measuring the impact of the digital transformation on preferences, attitudes and behaviors (DigiVox).
+Supported by a DIZH infrastructure grant, we have established a new Swiss national survey panel on questions related to digitalization.
+I am also a member of the executive board of the Population Research Center (PRC) of University of Zurich.
+Please refer to Research for further details, to my CV for more information on my background and to Publications for a list of my academic publications.
 I can also be found on Google Scholar, ResearchGate, Academia and Web of Science.